FabLab61/bookingbot/README.md

 1. You can add the bot to any Telegram group and it will post information about every book he received.
 This could be useful for common instructors group.

+## Software architecture

+Bot creates a finite state machine when user send first message

+Based on user role InstructorFSM or UserFSM object instance was created.

+Decision made by FSMFactory::create() functon.

+Both finite state machines are objects of FSA::Rules class.

+FSA::Rules uses named states so that it's easy to tell what state you're in and what state you want to go to

+Also BaseFSM provide common methods for InstructorFSM or UserFSM

+When creating InstructorFSM and UserFSM objects are accepting as parameter name of class, methods from what will be used in do() and rules() subroutines of FSA::Rules

 ## Contacts

 [Join us](https://t.me/joinchat/AAAAAAkdgZL7if9p7nvqGw) in Telegram (use English or Russian language, please).
 Questions, feature and pull requests are welcome!